-- Install the sample vessels in a rotationally symmetrical manner so that the buckets and their suspensions are loaded evenly. - It is not permissible to load angle rotors on only one axis.
+- Install the tubes axial symmetrically so that the buckets and their inserts are loaded evenly. - It is not permissible to load angle rotors on only one axis.

-Fig. 11: Permissible and impermissible loading of an angle rotor and a swing-out rotor (example illustrations)
+Abb.
+14: Permissible and impermissible loading of an angle rotor and a swing-out rotor (example illustrations)